 Below are some performance and implementation quirks where there is a bit of an impedance mismatch between WebAssembly and the JVM:

 - WebAssembly has a nice data section for byte arrays whereas the JVM does not.
-Right now we build a byte array from a bunch of consts at runtime which is multiple operations per byte.
-This can bloat the class file size, but is quite fast compared to alternatives such as string constants.
+Right now we use a single-byte-char

 - The JVM makes no guarantees about trailing bits being preserved on NaN floating point representations like WebAssembly does.
 This causes some mismatch on WebAssembly tests depending on how the JVM “feels” (I haven’t dug into why some bit patterns stay and some don’t when NaNs are passed through methods).